-Last month I asked a question in a blog post I wrote about the upcoming movie, Dogs of Babel, in which a man tries to teach his dog to talk: Would you want your dog to be able to talk to you?
+Last month I asked a question in a I wrote about the upcoming movie, Dogs of Babel, in which a man tries to teach his dog to talk: Would you want your dog to be able to talk to you?

 We had more than 100 responses.
 Many readers said they wouldn’t want idle chitchat, but they would want their dog to be able to tell them if they were sick, in pain, or sad.
 A pipe dream, I figured.
 And then I ran into something called AnimalSign Language.
 Its founder, Sean Senechal, a cognitive physiologist and behavior specialist for humans and animals, contends that dogs can communicate more than most of us could dream possible.
 We just have to find a common language.
 That language: A special sign language she says is easily learnable by most people and dogs.
 (After all, if babies can do it, why can’t dogs?)